Home | News | Books | Speeches | Places | Resources | Education | Index | Search

 Senator Charles Sumner mentioned the Farewell Address in his 1865 eulogy on President Lincoln.
 He reminded his Boston audience that Lincoln had asked for prayer on leaving Springfield and observed, "Others have gone forth to power and fame with gladness and with song.
 He went forth prayerfully as to a sacrifice."

-Hours: The Lincoln Depot is privately owned by a law firm, but the lower level is open for tours weekdays from 10 a.m. to 4 p.m. or on weekends and holidays by calling 217/544-8441.
+Hours: The Lincoln Depot is privately owned by a law firm, but the lower level is open to visitors weekdays from 10 a.m. to 4 p.m. or on weekends and holidays by calling 217/544-8441.

 Historic Depot Images (National Park Service)